 Minal Bopaiah is an author, speaker, and strategic consultant with more than 20 years of professional experience.
 Her areas of expertise include human-centered design, behavior change science, and the principles of diversity, equity, and inclusion as they relate to media, marketing and communications, and organization design.

-We begin with the business case for DEI and why it’s imperative for the mission and survival of public media.
-We will tie DEI goals to audience development and other key business functions.
+This cohort will take advantage of having the first session in person to focus on developing system sight, a critical skill for equitable leaders, and strengthening ties as a cohort.
+We will discuss why DEI is imperative for the mission and survival of public media, and tie DEI goals to audience development and other key business functions.
 Participants will be provided with an overview of how to design an equitable organization with the unique considerations of public media in mind.
 They will be exposed to concepts of equitable leadership, and have the opportunity to discuss how they can make these ideas a reality in their organizations.
-Participants will also be briefed on the IDI and EQI and receive their individual reports after the session.

 The DEI Executive Forum includes six day-long sessions, two leadership assessments, one-on-one coaching between sessions, course materials, a strategic plan template, as well as the benefit of cohort learning among senior leaders in public media.
 The cost to participate is $9,950 per participant.